Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Methods

+As stated in the introduction, we depart from the very general settings of the VCG auction by assuming that participants valuations are not arbitrary, but rather are sampled from a unknown, but fixed, probability distribution $\rho$.

-The aim is then to complete the payment rule $t_i$ of a Groves mechanism so that, in expectation over valuation profiles sampled from $\rho$, we minimize the sum total of payments received by the mechanism.
-However, minimizing payments without any further constraint will result in mechanisms that require a subsidy to operate.
-Since this is undesirable, we incorporate a {\it non-deficit} constraint.
-Similarly, ensure that strategic players are never worse off participating in our mechanism than not, by including an {\it individual rationality} constraint for all players.
-The resulting ``ideal'' mechanism design problem we wish to solve is thus:
+Our objective is then equivalent to completing the payment rule $t(i)$ of a Groves mechanism so that, in expectation over valuation profiles sampled from $\rho$, we minimize the sum total of payments received by the mechanism.
+Minimizing payments without any further constraint will result in mechanisms that make $t(i)$ arbitrarily negative, and therefore require a subsidy to operate (i.e. they are not budget balanced).
+Thus we incorporate a {\it non-deficit} constraint.
+Similarly, we include an {\it individual rationality} constraint for all players.
+The resulting ``ideal'' mechanism design problem we wish to solve is:

-where $t_i$ is like in Eq.~\ref{eq:groves-payment}.
+where $t(i)$ is like in Eq.~\ref{eq:groves-payment}.
 As mentioned above, we assume we do not have access to the true distribution $\rho$, so that we cannot solve this minimization analytically.
-We do, however, assume we have access to a data-set of $L$ realized $n$-player profiles $D = \{(v_1^l,\ldots,v_n^l | l = 1,\ldots,L\}$, sampled i.i.d. from $\rho$.
-We therefore use use Lagrange multipliers $\lambda_b$, and $\lambda_r$ to encode the non-deficit, and individual rationality constraints, and minimize the empirical version of our loss:
+As is standard in statistical learning, we assume access to a data-set of $L$ $n$-player profiles $D = \{(v_1^l,\ldots,v_n^l | l = 1,\ldots,L\}$, sampled i.i.d. from $\rho$.
+We use Lagrange-like multipliers $\lambda_b$, and $\lambda_r$ to encode the non-deficit, and individual rationality constraints, and minimize the empirical version of our loss:

+Concretely, we introduce two distinct ways to learn a Groves payments rule.
+The same representation, loss function and network architecture are used in both settings.

-{\bf Selecting a Groves payment rule} Concretely, we introduce two alternatives to learning a Groves payments rule $\hat{h}$: first, we investigate constructing a neural network to implement $\hat{h}$ directly and minimize the empirical loss in Eq.~\ref{eq:loss-function}, given a data-set of realized valuation profiles.
+{\bf Selecting a Groves payment rule}: First, we investigate constructing a neural network to implement $\hat{h}$ directly and minimize the empirical loss in Eq.~\ref{eq:loss-function}, given a data-set of valuation profiles.